Masakore/zigrat_m8/README.md

 -----

 ## 1. Introduction
 Through the M8 program, I learned the basic components of blockchain(i.e., crypto graphy, blocks, wallets, utxo, mining) and implemented them in a simple way.

-In this project, I added
+In this project, I added Flask to simulate interaction between blockchain and wallet interface.

 ## 2. Main Files: Project Structure